kubernetes-retired/service-catalog/README.md

 #### Advertising services and recipes

-Within and outside a Kubernetes cluster, there are services that users wish to highlight and make available to other users.
+Inside and outside a Kubernetes cluster, there are services that users wish to highlight and make available to other users.
 Users might also wish to publish recipes that allow other users to run their own services.
 Some examples: